Investment plan enhancements

 - Yes.
 Your employee contribution elections, pretax, Roth and/or after-tax, will move to Fidelity.

 - Yes.
 You will be required to make new investment elections for future contributions to your plan account(s) because of this transition process.

 - When will we learn more about the move to Fidelity?

-- More details, including a Transition Guide, will be provided in early November.
+- More details, including a Transition Guide, will be provided in November.
 In addition, a transition website will be available to help you stay informed during the transition, and you will have the opportunity to attend a live, presenter-led virtual workshop hosted by Fidelity.